Skyfari Ride Passengers at the San Diego Zoo Get Stuck for an Hour After Vandalism Caused the Ride to Stop: SDPD

 According to the San Diego Police Department, four people between the ages of 20-24 were arrested for felony vandalism.
 The actions of the vandalism, which initially began around 2:10 p.m., caused the ride to stop working, SDPD said.

-There was no immediate word on what the actions of the vandalism were, SDPD said.
+According to SDPD Officer Darius Jamsetjee, witnesses told police the four people arrested were rocking the gondola they were in back and forth.
+There was no immediate word on what the other actions of the vandalism were, SDPD said.

 Fire crews remained at the zoo until all passengers were safely on the ground.